Skip to footer content

 $vbLabelText $csharpLabel

-This implementation leverages IronPDF's ChromePdfRenderer to convert the HTML exactly as it would appear in Chrome.
-The gradient backgrounds, modern fonts, and sophisticated styling all render perfectly.
-The renderer handles complex CSS properties that iTextSharp cannot process, including flexbox, grid layouts, transforms, and animations (rendered as static frames).
-The RenderHtmlAsPdf method makes converting HTML to PDF in MVC remarkably straightforward.
+The ChromePdfRenderer converts the HTML exactly as Chrome would display it.
+Gradient backgrounds, modern fonts, and sophisticated styling all render accurately.
+The renderer handles complex CSS properties that iTextSharp cannot process, including flexbox, grid layouts, and CSS transforms rendered as static frames.
+The RenderHtmlAsPdf method makes converting HTML to PDF in MVC straightforward.

 Output